Michael Avenatti identifies new Kavanaugh accuser as Julie Swetnick

 Avenatti called for an FBI investigation into Swetnick's allegations.

-"Under no circumstances should Brett Kavanaugh be confirmed absent a full and complete investigation," he said on Twitter.
+"Under no circumstances should Brett Kavanaugh be confirmed absent a full and complete investigation," he said.

-Avenatti also said he is still waiting for a response from Judiciary Committee Chairman Chuck Grassley, R-Iowa, over Swetnick's allegations about Kavanaugh.
-He included emails he exchanged with Grassley's staff earlier this week.
+Avenatti also said he is still waiting for a response from Senate Judiciary Committee Chairman Chuck Grassley, R-Iowa, over Swetnick's allegations about Kavanaugh.
+The committee is hearing testimony Thursday from Kavanaugh and another accuser, Christine Blasey Ford, who says she was assaulted by him while they were both in high school.

-Committee spokesman Taylor Foy said Avenatti provided Swetnick's signed declaration on Wednesday.